vc2004/data_analysis/README.md

-##This is course project for Getting and Cleaning Data
+##Course project for Getting and Cleaning Data

 ======================================================